 Dahabshiil has had a long-standing tradition of contributing to the communities in which it operates.
 It dedicates 10% of its profits to humanitarian and community regeneration projects.
 It supports and has provided funds amounting to millions of dollars to projects such as hospitals, schools and community facilities.

 Dahabshiil has a comprehensive and robust compliance, and anti-money laundering and counter-terrorism finance programmes used throughout its global network ensuring full compliance with all relevant regulations.
 Its network and associates are fully licensed, regulated and supervised by the relevant authorities in every jurisdiction worldwide in which it operates.
-These include most countries in Africa, Europe, USA, Canada, Australia, New Zealand and the Middle East.
+These include most countries in Africa, Europe, USA, Canada, Australia and the Middle East.

 In Kenya specifically, Dahabshiil was the very first money transfer business to receive a license and has continually complied with all relevant laws and regulatory requirements.